 Layer system

-Emanote’s layer system allows you to “merge” multiple notebooks and treat them as if they were a single notebook.
-The -L option in the command line accepts layers, and you can specify multiple of them with the right most taking the most precedence.
+Emanote’s layer system allows you to “merge” multiple notebook directories and treat them as if they were a single notebook directory.
+The -L option in the command line accepts layers, and you can specify multiple of them with the leftmost taking the most precedence.

 “Default” layer